Digital sensor

 A digital sensor is an electronic or electrochemical sensor, where data is digitally converted and transmitted.
 Sensors are often used for analytical measurements, e.g. the measurement of chemical and physical properties of liquids.
-Typical measured parameters are pH value, conductivity, oxygen, redox potentials, and others.
+Examples of measured parameters are pH value, conductivity, oxygen, redox potentials.
 Such measurements are used in the industrialized world and give vital input for process control.

-Sensors of analogue type were used in the past, but today more and more digital sensors are used.
-This article describes the difference between them and discusses the reason for the development of digital sensors.
+Analog sensors were used in the past, but digital sensors have come to dominate in the age of microprocessors.
+The differences between the two types, and the reasons for the development of digital sensors are discussed: